travis-ci/travis-migrations/README.md

 Running migrations locally
 --------------------------

 <em>PLEASE NOTE: the `DATABASE_URL` (or `LOGS_DATABASE_URL` for logs migrations) is the url of the local database that will be created or have migrations run on it.
 This is configured in the `config/database.yml`.
-To specify an environment append `RAILS_ENV=` to each bash command, eg to create the test database use:
+To specify an environment append `RAILS_ENV=` to each bash command, eg to create the test database use:</em>

 ```bash
 RAILS_ENV=test bundle exec rake db:create